FAQ'S FOR HORSE OWNERS

-A: Full Mortality and Major Medical/Surgical or Surgical Only coverages only cover while the horse is within the continental U.S. and Canada, but can usually be extended while the horse is located in most other countries.
+A: Full Mortality and Major Medical/Surgical or Veterinary Services, or Surgical Only, coverages only cover while the horse is within the continental U.S. and Canada, but can usually be extended while the horse is located in most other countries.
 The insurance company will require prior notice as well as an additional premium, as well as details on the flight (dates, locations, transport company, flight numbers, etc.), and underwriting approval must be obtained before any coverage is in place, which means that it is important that you contact the insurance company prior to any travel taking place.
 Ask an agency for more details.

 NOTE: If the insurance company is not notified of the horse's international travels in advance of the trip (and has the opportunity to approve the extension), your insurance policy will be considered void.

 Q: Can I get Major Medical/Surgical coverage on horses of a lower values, such as $7,500 or lower?
 Also, can I get Major Medical/Surigcal or Veterinary Services, and/or Surgical Expenses Only coverages by themselves?